Appendectomy and Appendicitis

 • if you have vomiting or diarrhea

-If you had open surgery, you will have a short scar; if your surgery was done laparoscopically, you will have 3-4 scars about a half inch long where the instruments were inserted into the abdomen.
+After an open surgery, there will be a single, short scar.
+If your surgery was done laparoscopically, there will be three to four half inch scars where the instruments were inserted into the abdomen.

 Returning to Normal Activities:

 In most cases, you’ll be allowed to resume regular activities within two to three weeks after surgery.
-Your surgeon may give you certain restrictions to follow to avoid complications.
-Restrictions can include avoiding heavy lifting, not going to the gym, playing sports, running or jogging, or doing any heavy physical activities for 6 weeks.
-Avoid driving for 2 weeks.
+Your surgeon will also give you certain restrictions in order to prevent complications.
+These can include no heavy lifting or climbing stairs, and not going to the gym, playing sports, running, jogging, or doing any heavy physical activities for six weeks.
+Avoid driving for two weeks.